Wajima, Ishikawa: 1000 Rice Fields

-"1000 Rice Fields" (千枚田)) is one of the most scenic places in Ishikawa.
+Shiroyone Senmaida Rice Terraces "1000 Rice Fields" (千枚田)) is one of the most scenic places in Ishikawa.
 There are actually 1004 fields which are either owned and tended by families, or rented out and looked after by the locals.
 Each year during the last week of September, the names of two couples are drawn as part of a nationwide lottery to have their wedding ceremony at Senmaida.
 The event is open to the public.

 As a memorial to the Noto earthquake, a tradition of lighting the fields began.
 Initially this was done with millions of candles placed around each field following the harvest.
 Due to the popularity of the spectacle, solar LED lanterns are now used allowing the fields to be lit nightly.
 The lanterns are installed at the end of September and are left up through March when work on the fields begins again.
 The fields remain lit for about four hours after sunset.